 To a lesser extent, Twain employs ghost stories to add atmosphere and mood to his stories.
 One of them, found in Life on the Mississippi, tells the origin of a ghost steamboat “still butting around in that deserted river, trying to find her way out.”
 In another chapter of the same book, Twain quotes a cut passage from Huck Finn, in which a raftsman talks about a “haunted bar’l” that once followed him down the river for a long time until he finally fished it out of the water, only to find it contained the body of a dead baby that one of the other raftsmen had killed.
 The barrel, it seems, had been following him for years down the river.
 Twain also wrote another ghost story for Huck Finn that was also ultimately cut, this one from the beginning of chapter nine, in which Jim tells Huck about a revenant that almost strangled him while he was preparing a corpse for his former master, a medical student, to examine.

 Perhaps most fascinating, Twain often describes the river itself in personified, almost animistic terms.
 In Life on the Mississippi he states that it “would neither buoy up a swimmer nor permit a drowned person’s body to rise to the surface,” suggesting an implacable personality that demands tribute and is unwilling to give up what it has claimed.
-The water is unpredictable, capricious, inexorable, a thing which even the vaunted steamboat pilots Twain so admires must always heed its many faces and moods.
+The water is unpredictable, capricious, inexorable, a thing whose many faces and moods even the vaunted steamboat pilots Twain so admires must always heed.
 It floods, destroys homes, and wrecks riverboats, heedless of the damage it does and which people do to each other along its banks.
 T.S.
-Eliot even went so far as to call the Mississippi of the novel a god, and indeed it feels appropriate that omens and superstition are so often employed within the demesne of the river.
+Eliot even went so far as to call the Mississippi of these novels a god, and indeed it feels appropriate that omens and superstition are so often employed within the demesne of the river.

 * * *